Is 2 days in New York enough?

 9/11 Memorial and Museum

-There is no doubt that with 2 days in New York you must visit the 9/11 Memorial.
+The 9/11 Memorial is one of the unmissable things to see in New York in 2 days.
 To me, it’s a special place to remember a bit of my life – I was in New York at the time of the attacks, as I was working for the United Nations.
 But really it’s an event we should all remember.

 The exhibit of the Museum is very comprehensive in its recollection of the history of the attacks.
 It’s quite a touching experience, but a must do nonetheless.